This mushroom pasta recipe is creamy, satisfying, and deceptively simple to make! Enjoy it as a quick dinner or something a little more fancy!

 Step 3: Cook mushrooms

-Melt vegan butter in a saucepan, add mushrooms and cook until they are golden.
+Melt vegan butter in a skillet over medium heat, add mushrooms and cook until they are golden.
 Season with salt and pepper.

 Step 4: Mix pasta, mushrooms, and chestnut pesto

 Add the mushrooms, chestnut pesto, and cooked pasta.
-Now, add the cooking liquid to loosen the pesto up.
+Now, stir in the cooking liquid to loosen the pesto up.
+You can also use a little vegetable broth to achieve this.

 Step 5: Season and serve